antonyxsik/Spatial-Statistics/README.md

 * Project 1: Playing around with conditional normal distributions, and understanding covariance functions and their resulting matrices.
 * Project 2: Testing the accuracy of the fields prediction (Kriging) functions against raw calculations, and simulating a conditional field.
 * Project 3: Testing the accuracy of the fields MLE for covariance functions against raw calculations, MLE Countour Plots, and some large sample theory.
 * Project 5: Coming Soon!
+Working on some data on the skiing runs down Mary Jane!